 This myriad of trends gave birth to the lifestyle of the urban lumberjack, or what is now apparently known as the lumbersexual.
 Contrary to what the article in question referenced, the lumbersexual did not arise out of gay culture.
 The urban lumberjack is largely one borne out of the larger hipster countercultural movement, which has evolved from comically large sunglasses and keffiyeh scarves to dressing like lumberjacks and drinking Pabst Blue Ribbon or craft beers.

 The feminization of society in the last 50 years has also contributed to the rise of the urban lumberjack.
-Feminization is one of the reasons violence has declined in our society, but it has also left many men without a sense of what their masculine identity is.
+In The Better Angels of our Nature, Steven Pinker states that feminization is one of the reasons violence has declined in our society.
+Consequently, this has also left many men without a sense of what their masculine identity is.
 Dressing like a lumberjack, one of the stereotypically “manly” occupations is their attempt at trying to capture some of that bygone testosterone, even if they’ve never held an axe before.

 Five years from now, we probably won’t see as many beards, flannel shirts, or work boots being sported by hip young adults across North America.
 Most of these individuals will have moved on, grown up, for a countercultural lifestyle in a capitalist society has a limited lifespan.
 The generation after them will find their own problem with the world, their own quest to be “cool”, and their tastes will reflect that.
 It’s what happened with the hippies in the 60s, the punks of the 70s, Grunge in the 90s, and now hipsters in the 2000s and beyond.